Why Am I Heavier in the Morning Sometimes?

 Salt makes your body retain water, and if you had a salty dinner or snacks, you might see a higher number on the scale the next morning.
 The extra water is harmless and usually disappears after your body excretes the excess sodium.

-Tips to Deal with Morning Weight
+How to Manage Morning Weight Fluctuations

 Being heavier in the morning sometimes is completely normal and usually temporary.
 Water retention, hormones, late meals, stress, and even exercise can all contribute to the scale bouncing around.
 The key is not to overreact to day-to-day fluctuations and instead focus on consistent habits, weekly trends, and non-scale victories.
-With patience and awareness, you’ll see the bigger picture: your health, strength, and fitness improvements over time.
-Remember—the scale is just one snapshot in a constantly changing story.

 About Dr Nick Fuller